Score-based generative emulation of impact-relevant Earth system model outputs: Discussion

 \subsection{On the GMST forcing assumption}

 In this work, we make the simplifying assumption that GMST anomalies, through pattern scaling, provide a sufficient predictor for the sources of forcing relevant to project climate change.
-This design, recurrent in the emulator community, enables straightforward coupling of the emulator with simple climate models, thereby allowing ESM outputs to be emulated directly from global emissions pathways~\citep{beusch2021emission, mathison2025rapid}.
-However, this assumption can introduce two important sources of error~\citep{womack2025framework}.
+This design, recurrent in the emulator community, enables coupling of the emulator with simple climate models, thereby allowing ESM outputs to be emulated directly from global emissions pathways~\citep{beusch2021emission, mathison2025rapid}.
+Figure~\ref{fig:tp-m-emulation} illustrates this using an indicative medium emissions scenario representative of the forthcoming CMIP7 ScenarioMIP~\citep{chrisroadmap, van2025scenario}.
+GMST anomalies for this scenario are computed using FaIR~\citep[Finite amplitude Impulse Response][]{leach2021fair}, a simple climate model that estimates GMST from greenhouse gas emissions, with parameters calibrated for the MPI-ESM1-2-LR model.
+The emulator then projects regional temperature–precipitation distributions for the year 2100 under this scenario.

+The assumption that local variables scale with GMST can, however, introduce two important sources of error~\citep{womack2026theoretical}.
 First, it neglects the system’s memory by assuming that responses depend only on the instantaneous GMST.
-While this approximation may hold under stronger forcing scenarios~\citep{giani2024origin}, it potentially introduces biases in overshoot pathways, where hysteresis effects may prevent regional climates from returning to past states~\citep{womack2025rapid}.
+While this approximation may hold under monotonously increasing forcing scenarios~\citep{giani2025origin}, it potentially introduces biases in overshoot pathways, where hysteresis effects may prevent regional climates from returning to past states~\citep{womack2025rapid}.
 Second, it introduces a hidden variable error by excluding the influence of forcings not directly encoded in GMST.
-For instance, although global precipitation is expected to decrease with reductions in GMST, it also exhibits a direct radiative cooling response to atmospheric CO\textsubscript{2} such that a temporary increase in precipitation may accompany its decline~\citep{o2012energetic}.
-More evidently, the GMST cannot capture the impact of regional forcers, such as aerosols or ozone, which have the potential to play a significant and very localized role~\citep{williams2022strong}.
-Directions to overcome these deficiencies include replacing pattern scaling with an impulse-response model that accounts for system memory and allows for warming patterns to evolve over time, and expanding the conditioning signal to include emissions data alongside surface temperature, with spatially resolved maps of emission maps of regional short-lived forcers.
+For instance, although global precipitation is expected to decrease with reductions in GMST, it also exhibits a direct radiative cooling response to atmospheric CO\textsubscript{2} such that a temporary increase in precipitation may accompany its long-term decline~\citep{o2012energetic}.
+More evidently, the GMST cannot capture the impact of regional forcings, such as aerosols or ozone, which have the potential to play a significant and very localized role~\citep{williams2022strong}.
+Approches to overcome these deficiencies include replacing pattern scaling with an impulse-response model that accounts for system memory and allows for warming patterns to evolve over time, and expanding the conditioning signal to include emissions data alongside surface temperature, with spatially resolved maps of emission maps of regional short-lived forcings.